 Femara side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Femara: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Femara: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Common Femara side effects may include:

 hot flashes, warmth in your face or chest;